Surgical Stapler Lawsuits

 • September 2017: Covidien agreed to a surgical stapler settlement of $250,000 and Memorial Medical Center agreed to pay a $5.5 million settlement to widower Ryan Strange for the wrongful death of his wife, April.

-The most recent lawsuits have been against Covidien and Medtronic.
+Some of the most recent lawsuits have been against Covidien and Medtronic.
 Because surgical stapler lawsuits have been filed in courts across the country and have not been consolidated into multidistrict litigation in a single court, it’s difficult to tell how many lawsuits are pending across the country.

 Why are People Filing Surgical Stapler Lawsuits?